RetroDECK/ES-DE/USERGUIDE.md

 ### Sort games by

 This is the sort order for the gamelist.
 The default sorting shown here is taken from the setting **Default sort order** under **UI settings** in the main menu.
-Any sorting that is applied in the game options menu will be persistent throughout the program session and it can be set individually per game system and custom collection.
+Any sorting that is applied via the game options menu will be persistent throughout the program session, and it can be set individually per game system and per collection.

+Sorting can be applied using the following metadata, in either ascending or descending order:

+* Filename
+* Rating
+* Release date
+* Developer
+* Publisher
+* Genre
+* Players
+* Times played
+* Last played
+* System _(Only for collections)_

+The secondary sorting is always in ascending filename order.

 ### Filter gamelist